BrendanStork/Kagome-Lattice-Quantum-Properties/README.md

 ## Overview

-While ITensor provides the foundational framework, all extensions, algorithms, and data-processing pipelines in this project are original work by Brendan Stork unless otherwise noted.
+ITensor provides the foundational framework, all extensions, algorithms, and data-processing pipelines in this project are original work by Brendan Stork unless otherwise noted.
 The project focuses on multi-bond Hamiltonians, superconductivity algorithms, and Python-based data analysis.

 ---